 2️⃣ BE TRANSPARENT ABOUT DATA PROCESSING

-Make sure you explain who collects data, which data is collected and for what purposes, how are you going to process that data and if there are any third-party involved.
+Make sure you explain who collects data, which data is collected and for what purposes, how you will process that data, and if any third parties are involved.

 In the research “State of Connected Customer” by Salesforce, 86 % of surveyed individuals said that explaining how a company is using their information to give them a better customer experience, makes them more likely to trust that company with their personal information.